Ancient-Wisdom.Co.Uk

 The angle of slope for 'Khafre's' pyramid is achieved as a result of a 3:4:5 triangle.
 (As is the King's coffer in the Great pyramid).

 Although the majority of books discuss the 'mysteries' surrounding the 'great' pyramid, Khafre's has certain features that make it equally unique.
-Not only does it sit at the geometric centre of the site, it is also attached to the Sphinx by a causeway, although this causeway runs over other tombs making it a later addition.
+Not only does it sit at the geometric centre of the site, it is also attached to the Sphinx by a causeway, although this causeway runs over other tombs suggesting it was a later addition.

-Khafre's pyramid sits at the centre of the Giza plateau, it is attached to the Sphinx by a causeway, the angle of which is 30° off true East.
+Khafre's pyramid sits at the centre of the Giza plateau, it is attached to the Sphinx by a causeway, the angle of which is 30� off true East.

-• The pyramid of Menkaure: - Son of Khafre, Grandson of Khufu.
+The Pyramid of Menkaure - Son of Khafre, Grandson of Khufu.

 Although Menkaure's pyramid is the smallest, and was constructed last, it was faced with several layers of granite, which were left unfinished.